clewisdavis/The-Joy-of-React/course-notes.md

 - Not Much State - This is mostly websites, static sites, news websites, and blogs fall into this category.
 They can still have a lot of local state, but minimal with global state.

 - Mostly Client State - This is, things that used to be a desktop application.
-Photoshop, video editors, word processors, all fit in this category.
+Photo shop, video editors, word processors, all fit in this category.
 Lots of complex global state.
 We are just doing a lot of state manipulation in the browser.
 These are client heavy apps.

 - Mostly server State - Web apps that work primarily with server state.
 A clear example is an analytics dashboard: A bunch of complex data in the database, and our app fetches that data and presents it to the user.
 Apps that are interfaces that let users read and manipulate data that lives in a database somewhere.
 Most CRUD (Create, Read, Update, Delete) fit into this category, most SaaS apps, social networks, search engines, e-commerce sites.